Russia resists lockdown despite ‘alarming’ spread of Covid-19

 At the same time a survey suggested this week that 59 per cent of Russians are unwilling to be vaccinated against Covid-19.

 Hungary has said it plans to import a Russian vaccine for testing in the coming months and may eventually look to produce it.
-The country reported a record daily rise of 4,709 new Covid-19 infections on Friday, and said hospitals may have to postpone some operations to keep beds available.
+The country reported a record daily rise of 4,709 new Covid-19 infections on Friday and said hospitals may have to postpone some operations to ensure beds remain available.

 Poland confirmed a record 445 coronavirus deaths and 27,086 new cases as the first patient was admitted to a new field hospital at the national stadium in Warsaw.